gildas/go-request/README.md

 By default, upon receiving a retryable status code, `Send` will use am exponential backoff algorithm to retry the request.
 By default, it will wait for 3 seconds before retrying for 5 minutes, then 9 seconds between 5 and 10 minutes, then 27 seconds between 10 and 15 minutes, etc.

+Connection errors like EOF, connection reset, etc. are also retried `Options.Attempts` times.
+The default is 5 attempts and the code waits for `Options.InterAttemptDelay` (Default: 3s).

 You can change the delay and the backoff factor like this:

 ```go